 -2-3 nonconsecutive days a week (at least 48 hours of rest between workouts)

 Some other tips/Guidelines

-– Focus on total body workouts, consisting of compound movements (squats, bench press/push ups, barbell rows/pull ups, Deadlift, Military press/pike push up, etc).
+– Focus on full body workouts, consisting of compound movements (squats, bench press/push ups, barbell rows/pull ups, Deadlift, Military press/pike push up, etc).

 – Do NOT sacrifice proper form for more weight nor to perform the exercise more quickly.